 Washington State Department of Fish and Wildlife.
 (2009).
 Fish Passage and Surface Water Diversion Screening Assessment and Prioritization Manual.

-What is currently being done to fix fish passage barriers.
-What is legally required?
-What is voluntary?
-Agencies and groups involved in fixing fish passage barriers.

-What research is missing on fish passage. ---my question----

-My proposal

-Methods and design

-Possible results

-Implications of results

-Discussion

 Provide a specific work plan and a timeline for each of the major tasks in the work plan.
 Be as realistic as you can, even though you will probably need to alter this schedule as you complete the tasks.
 Remember that faculty readers take time to return your drafts and that the final polishing and formatting of your thesis for binding will take longer than you ever imagined.